MukeshRS-110/MukeshRS-110/README.md

 - 👋 Hi, I’m @MukeshRS-110
 - 👀 I’m interested in Embedded Software Development
-- 🌱 I’m currently learning Electronics and Communication Engineering
+- 🌱 I’m currently pursuing Masters in Embedded Systems
 - 💞️ I’m looking to collaborate on Programming microcontrollers
 - 📫 How to reach me rsmukesh088@gmail.com